QuietCoderBoi/FortiAnalyzer-Safeguarding-Reports/README.md

 ![image](https://github.com/QuietCoderBoi/FortiAnalyzer-Safeguarding-Reports/assets/67976682/5dab41e3-c078-4820-b9f5-6c610f382225)

 ##### Search Phrase Logging - Adding Additional Search Engines

+_\[NOTE\]: For anyone running multiple VDOMs, the following changes must be performed within the relevant traffic VDOMs.
+Performing this configuration within the global settings does not seem to have any effect (tested with FOS 7.2.7)._

 As noted above, FortiGate's web filter can only log search phrases entered into Google, Bing, Yahoo and Yandex by default.
 However, it's possible to expand this list via the CLI.

 To see what search engines are currently logging search phrases, open a CLI interface and enter the command: `show webfilter search-engine`.
 All the search engines displayed with the query field set are capable of logging search phrases from their corresponding web apps.